-Karate or the "art of the open hand" originated on the small group of Ryukyu islands that today we call Okinawa.
+Karate, or the "art of the empty hand", originated on the small group of Ryukyu islands that today we call Okinawa.
 Since the 1300's a form a martial arts called "Te" was practiced in Okinawa.
 Merchants goods, cultural ways, and martial arts were traded between Okinawa and China for generations.
-The incorporation of techniques and kata from Chinese Kempo become the essence of traditional karate.
+The incorporation of techniques from Chinese Kenpo become the essence and effectiveness of traditional karate.

-In the late 1400's the Sho Dynasty disarmed the people, banned all weapons, and the practice of martial arts.
-This ban continued after the Shimizu Clan invaded Okinawa in the 1600's that resulted in the islands becoming a territory of Japan.
+In the late 1400's the Sho Dynasty disarmed the people by banning all weapons and the practice of martial arts.
+This ban continued after the Shimazu Samurai Clan invaded Okinawa in the 1600's that resulted in the islands becoming a territory of Japan.
 The "Te" system of self-defense was practiced in secret for generations and helped fuel the development and level of sophistication of the art of open-handed combat.

-Master Higashionna started training martial arts as a young boy (by then "Te" was no longer outlawed).
+Master Higaonna started training martial arts as a young boy (by then "Te" was no longer outlawed).
 As a teenager he worked as a sailor for a tea merchant that traded with China.
 At the age of 16 he went to China to better his martial arts skills.
 He studied Shaolin Kempo as well as other Chinese styles for about 13 years.
 He returned to Okinawa and combined the Chinese styles with the native "Te" and created a system called KARATE.
-Kara meaning "open" and "Te" meaning hand.
+Kara meaning "Empty" and Te meaning "Hand".

-Master Miyagi trained under Higashionna for nearly 13 years.
-After Higashionna's death in 1916 he went to China to further his studies of the martial arts.
+Master Miyagi trained under Higaonna for nearly 13 years.
+After Higaonna's death in 1916 he went to China to further his studies of the martial arts.
 Miyagi learned many styles including Chinese boxing, Pa Kua Chang, and made a detailed study of acupuncture and the anatomy of the human body.
-He blended the softer Chinese styles with the harder "Te" style.
+He blended the softer Chinese styles with the harder Te style.
 A new systemized martial art emerged, Goju Ryu.
+Go meaning "Hard" and Ju meaning "Soft".
 This is the traditional style of karate that we teach at our dojo today.

 Master Shinjo was born on the island of Micronesia and emigrated to Okinawa as a child.
 He started training martial arts in 1953, the year Miyagi died.
 He dedicated more than 40 years to the meticulous study of the ways of karate.
 Shinjo is still regarded as one of the world's most powerful karate practitioners and a person that could perform the techniques and kata closest to that of Miyagi.